department-of-veterans-affairs/va.gov-team/README.md

 https://depo-platform-documentation.scrollhelp.site/

 ### [/octo](./octo)
-All templates, guides, process, and onboarding resources that are relevant to everyone in OCTO, gov and contractors.
+All templates, guides, processes, and onboarding resources that are relevant to everyone in OCTO, including feds and contractors.

 ### [/platform](./platform)
 All resources, templates, guides, and processes that support development of VFSs on VA.gov.